fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 listeners can provide a `namespace` entry.
 Just one model listener with a particular namespace will be registered on a particular ChangeApplier.

 A model listener declaration block includes three extra features beyond those found in ordinary event listeners.
-Firstly is the possibility of including a member [`path`](#the-path-entry-in-a-model-listener-declaration) of type `<modelPathReference>` (a `String` or `Object`), which can hold a more complex path specification for the the model listener match than can be encoded in the single string in a `<shortModelPathReference>`, secondly the ability to filter a change based on its [_source_](#source-tracking-and-filtering-in-model-listener-blocks), using the members
+Firstly is the possibility of including a member [`path`](#the-path-entry-in-a-model-listener-declaration) of type `<modelPathReference>` (a `String` or `Object`), which can hold a more complex path specification for the model listener match than can be encoded in the single string in a `<shortModelPathReference>`, secondly the ability to filter a change based on its [_source_](#source-tracking-and-filtering-in-model-listener-blocks), using the members
 `includeSource` and `excludeSource`, and finally the possibility that any IoC-resolved material in the listener declaration may match the special context name [`change`](#the-special-context-change-) which corresponds to the model change that the listener is reacting to.
 These entries are described in the linked sections below: